About Navy SEALs

-The SEAL acronym stands for Sea, Air, and Land, which identifies the elements in which they operate.
-SEALs work in small units -- often one to two men, but sometimes in a platoon comprised of up to 16.
+The SEAL acronym stands for Sea, Air and Land, which identifies the elements in which they operate.
+SEALs work in small units, and sometimes in a platoon of up to 16.
 They are trained to perform specific tasks under any type of circumstance and in any environment.
-Their training takes place in the desert, the jungle, in extreme hot and cold weather, and in urban areas.
+Their training takes place in water, and in extreme hot and cold environments.

 SEAL missions require detailed planning and precise execution.
 SEALs are trained to perform missions that fall into five main categories:

-- Unconventional Warfare (UW) - Using guerilla warfare tactics in battle.
-Guerilla warfare is characterized by small, mobile combat groups that operate using often "unorthodox" battle methods like destroying enemy supplies, creating diversions, ambushing small enemy units, demolitions, and other "hit and run" types of operations, and clandestine operations in riverine and maritime environments.
+- Unconventional Warfare (UW): Their mission is to conduct counter guerrilla warfare tactics, which are characterized by small, mobile combat groups that operate using often "unorthodox" battle methods like destroying enemy supplies, creating diversions, ambushing small enemy units, demolitions and other "hit and run" types of operations, and clandestine operations in riverine and maritime environments.

-- Direct Action (DA) - Moving against an enemy target.
+- Direct Action (DA): Moving against an enemy target.
 This may include assaults on land- or water-based targets, hostage rescues, raids, ambushes, etc. The goal is to neutralize, capture and kill enemy forces.

-- Counterterrorism (CT) - Includes direct action against terrorist operations, antiterrorist actions for preventing terrorist acts, and protecting citizens and troops.
+- Counterterrorism (CT): Includes direct action against terrorist operations, antiterrorist actions for preventing terrorist acts, eliminating threats and protecting citizens and troops.

 When SEALs aren't deployed, they're in constant training, both to hone basic skills and to learn new skills and techniques that will make a difference when they are deployed.